Günter Schabowski: Opening of Berlin Wall

 Schabowski had not been on hand when Krenz read the text earlier in the day to several Politbüro members during a cigarette break at that day's Central Committee plenum or when it was discussed before the full committee.
-However, he felt comfortable discussing it at the press conference; he said later that all one needed to do to conduct a press conference was be able to speak German and read a text without mistakes.
+However, he felt comfortable discussing it at the press conference; he said later that all one needed to do to conduct a press conference was to be able to speak German and read a text without mistakes.
 Accordingly, he read the note aloud at the end of the press conference.
 One of the reporters asked when the regulations would come into effect.
 Schabowski assumed that it would be the same day based on the wording of the note, and he replied after a few seconds' pause: "As far as I know... effective immediately, without delay."
 (Das tritt nach meiner Kenntnis... ist das sofort... unverzüglich.)
 Accounts differ on who asked that question.
 Both Riccardo Ehrman, the Berlin correspondent of the ANSA news agency, and the German Bild Zeitung (a tabloid) reporter Peter Brinkmann were sitting in the front row at the press conference and claimed to have asked when the regulations would come into force.

 Later, when asked whether the new regulations also applied to travel between East and West Berlin, Schabowski looked at the text again and discovered that they did.
 When Daniel Johnson of The Daily Telegraph asked what that meant for the Berlin Wall, Schabowski sat frozen before giving a rambling statement about the wall being tied to the larger disarmament question.